Climate change in Massachusetts: Sea level rise

 The city of Boston has identified specific projects in East Boston, Charlestown, and South Boston that would raise small parcels of land and use temporary barriers in key locations to prevent flooding during storms, which due to climate change will be higher than present.
 In 2016, Climate Ready Boston recommended studying the feasibility of a storm tidal barrier for Boston Harbor.
 The resulting report from the University of Massachusetts Boston Sustainable Solutions Lab concluded that such a barrier would not be cost-effective compared to a larger number of smaller-scale on-shore projects.
 A 2016 Executive Order established a climate change strategy for the Commonwealth.

 A 2018 noreaster caused flooding in downtown Boston, Quincy, and Scituate, raising more concerns about the impact of sea level rise.

 Ecosystems

 Climate change will affect fishing and farming.
 Marshlands on the coast of Massachusetts help mitigate storm surges, but development has reduced these crucial ecosystems.

-Cranberry harvests have been negatively impacted by climate change.
+There has also been a reduction in traditional state products due to the increased heat and warming waters.
+Cranberry harvests and maple syrup have been negatively impacted by climate change.